THE FORMER D.S.R. WYOMING TERMINAL

 |

-Although only a small cornered-off vacant lot is all that the City of Detroit can lay claim to today, the current Wyoming
+Only a small cornered-off vacant lot is all that remains today, but the current Wyoming Loop turn-around located at

-Loop turn-around was once part of a much larger DSR-owned property known as the Wyoming Terminal.
+Michigan and Wyoming was once part of a much larger DSR-owned property known as the Wyoming Terminal.

-The facility was located at 5170 Wyoming in the city of Dearborn.
-The property stretched nearly one-quarter of a mile
+garages.
+The facility was located at 5170 Wyoming Street in the city of Dearborn.
+The property stretched nearly

-to the south along the east-side of Wyoming, just south of Michigan Avenue, between Wyoming and Stecker.
-Originally
+one-quarter of a mile to the south along the east-side of Wyoming just south of Michigan Avenue, between Wyoming

-built by the City of Detroit as a streetcar barn, the facility opened as the Wyoming Carhouse on March 3, 1930.
-The
+and Stecker streets.
+Originally built by the City of Detroit as a streetcar barn, the facility opened as the Wyoming

-Wyoming Carhouse replaced the former West Jefferson (Fort) Carhouse (W. Jefferson at Brennan) which closed
+Carhouse on March 3, 1930.
+The Wyoming Carhouse replaced the former West Jefferson (Fort) Carhouse

-that same day.
-The nearby Michigan Carhouse (Michigan Ave. at Military) closed the next year, on August 8, 1931.
+(W. Jefferson at Brennan) which closed on that same day.
+The nearby Michigan Carhouse (Michigan at Military)

 For Comments and/or Suggestions, Please contact Site Owner at: admin@detroittransithistory.info